 With containers, size matters.
 In general, the larger the container, the less work it’ll require.
 Small containers dry out quickly and need frequent watering—sometimes twice a day in high heat.
 Larger containers still need water, but they contain more soil to retain moisture, so you won’t have to do it as much.
 Also, if the plants you’re growing require support (like stakes or a tomato cage) you’ll need a large container to anchor them.
 Of course, you can also take advantage of existing structures on your deck, like slats in the railing, to use for plant support.
 Simply use garden twine to tie the plant to the structure.

-If you have space, you’ll also find many options for small raised beds or elevated gardens available commercially, like the Miracle-Gro® Elevated Garden Bed, that fit well on a deck or patio.
+If you have space, you’ll also find many options for small raised beds or elevated gardens, available commercially, that fit well on a deck or patio.

 And don’t forget to feed your plants.
 Because containers need frequent watering (even daily when it’s hot outside), they tend to lose nutrients quickly.
 Use Miracle-Gro® Water Soluble Plant Food Vegetables and Herbs to keep your crops well-fed and productive.
 You can feed at the same time you water—no extra time required.